longlonglin/longlonglin.github.io/index.md

 * 2023-08: PHGC: Provable and Fast Conductance Based Higher-Order Graph Clustering, submitted to AAAI24
 * 2023-08: PSNE: Scaling Structure-aware Network Embedding via Spectral Sparsification, submitted to AAAI24 -->
+* 2023-09：one paper are submitted to  TOIS (CCF A)
-* 2023-08：Two papers are submitted to AAAI24
+* 2023-08：Two papers are submitted to AAAI24 (CCF A)
-* 2023-07: Query-Centered Temporal Community Search via Time-Constrained Personalized PageRank, got a chance to revise for VLDB24
+* 2023-07: Query-Centered Temporal Community Search via Time-Constrained Personalized PageRank, got a chance to revise for VLDB24  (CCF A)
 <br><br>

 ___